 No, fenders are optional.
 They protect your legs from debris flinging up on it.
 This is a minor issue when riding on dry days however it does act as a shield from rocks and other objects.
 It is not a requirement for the one wheel.

 Fender are not required however it will keep the rider clean when riding off road or on wet pavement.
 Note: Loose clothing can get sucked into the wheel well.
 The fender offers protection from loose sweatpants being pulled into the tire area.
-Use a fender, Flight Fins or wedges if you wear loose pants while riding.
+Use a fender, Flight Fins or wedges if you wear loose pants while riding however a fender is not a required but it is amoung the most popular Onewheel accessories out there.

 These have little to zero resale value when selling a Onewheel.
 Unless its a carbon fiber fender, its better to just include the fender when you sell your board or try to sell it online.
 Shipping a used fender for the price you get may not be much of a gain.
 For this reason, along with the demand for used fenders, its typically not worth much.